-- 1. When a foster home has been approved for transfer by the receiving or new provider agency, the agency will notify the OCOK Data Department and OCOK Intake Department by email no later than 5 days prior to the intended transfer date.
+- 1. When a foster home has been approved for transfer by the receiving or new Provider agency, the agency will notify the OCOK Intake Department by email no later than five (5) days prior to the intended transfer date and enter the family into TPG/CareMatch.
 When a mass transfer is taking place, the receiving agency will provide as much notice as possible but not later than 10 days prior to the intended transfer date.
 The following information must be provided in the email request: - a.
 Name of the home/foster parents transferring - b.
 Name/s of the child/ren in the home transferring - c.
 The specific placement forms necessary for each child - d.
 Intended transfer placement date - 2.
-Intake will assign to an intake specialist who will be responsible for completing any placement paperwork necessary and sending an email to all parties upon receiving confirmation that the transfer has taken place.
-Intake will notify OCOK Data of the assignment. - 3.
-Once the home/s have officially transferred and been entered in CLASS, the receiving agency will notify the OCOK Database Specialist who will then check IMPACT to verify that each home has transferred.
-Upon verification of the official transfer, the OCOK Database Specialist will notify the Intake Specialist and provider agency that the transfer is considered official and will provide an effective date for placement paperwork.
+The OCOK Intake Department will assign an OCOK Intake Specialist who will be responsible for completing any placement paperwork necessary and sending an email to all parties upon receiving confirmation that the transfer has taken place. - 3.
+Once the home/s have officially transferred and been entered in CLASS, the receiving agency will notify the OCOK Intake Department who will then check IMPACT to verify that each home has transferred.
+Upon verification of the official transfer, the OCOK Intake Specialist will ensure the home is also part of our network and will notify all parties when the placement can be made and become official.

-By 5 pm the next day, the assigned Intake Specialist will then provide all necessary placement paperwork and a confirmation email to all parties (Care Coordination, CPS, CASA, CPA, Attorneys, etc.) and complete appropriate documentation as necessary.
+By 5 pm the next day, the assigned OCOK Intake Specialist will then provide all necessary placement paperwork and a confirmation email to all parties (OCOK Therapeutic Services Coordinators, Permanency, CASA, CPA, Attorneys, etc.) and complete appropriate documentation, as necessary.